-Mentors (teachers, parents, chaperones and other adult team-members) are not allowed in the student work area unless it is explicitly allowed.
+Mentors (teachers, parents, chaperones and other adult team-members) are not allowed in the student work area unless it is explicitly but temporarirly permitted by a member of the organizing committee.
 Only participating students are allowed to be inside the work area.